Steel-Manning Workbench

 The methodology

 The pipeline encodes established frameworks from argumentation theory, applied consistently every time.
 Argument structure follows Toulmin (1958).
 Vulnerability assessment combines the RSA framework (Johnson & Blair, 1977) with the MAFALDA fallacy taxonomy (Helwe et al., 2024).
 Steel man generation follows Dennett's Rules (Rapoport-derived, 2013).
 The evaluator that gates the steel man runs as a structurally independent model call — it cannot see the generation prompt.
-The result is a validated output, based on rigorous methodology, and all without you having to be an expert in argumentation.
+You do not need to know the theory.
+The product applies it.